EDRN/P5/docs/nci-deployment.md

 Some notes on the above:

-- The `ALLOWED_HOSTS` is a comma-separated list of partial domains that tell what hosts are allowed to connect to the `EDRN_PUBLISHED_PORT`.
-There is almost never a reason to override the default, which is `.jpl.nasa.gov,.nci.nih.gov,.cancer.gov,localhost`.
 - The `BASE_URL` is either `https://edrn.cancer.gov/` (for production), `https://edrn-stage.nci.nih.gov/` (staging tier), for `https://edrn-dev.nci.nih.gov/` (development tier).
 - See the following section on "Secrets" for additional details.